Create A Moody Living Room With Depth, Drama & Cozy Vibes

 Cottage Style in a Deeper Palette

 Give cottage style a bold edge by pairing classic elements with darker tones.
 Use floral fabrics and dark colored walls to balance tradition with depth.
-Cozy throws and warm lighting are essential to keeping the inviting feel intact.

 Experiment with bolder shades to modernize the look without losing the charm.
 Also, stick to textures and patterns that add warmth but feel updated.